daviddonna/minform/README.rst

 What can Minform do for me?
 ---------------------------

-Let's build a Minforms form to handle incoming sensor data.
+Let's build a Minform form to handle incoming sensor data.

 .. code-block:: python